thomasballinger/posts/2016-09-13-interactive-interpreter-undo.markdown

 It's a fun hack (and if you want to play with it, [it could use some love](https://github.com/thomasballinger/rlundo/issues)).
-But it's probably never going to be a robust solution. rlundo is a way to try out undo in your favorite interpreter, so if you like it you can look at adding it in a less hacky way :)
+But it's probably never going to be a robust solution. rlundo is a way to try out undo in your favorite interpreter so if you like it you can look at adding it in a less hacky way :)

 ---